Claude Code Plugins

 PHASE 3: Consolidation Decision

-Actions:
+Available Actions:

 MERGE (duplicate or very similar):

-• Eliminate redundancy, keep unique details from both
+• Keep unique details from both

 • If contradictory: Add "Previous Approach:" and tag #reconsolidated

-UPDATER (related, same topic):
+UPDATE (related, same topic):

-• If alternative approach: Add separate entry in same file with cross-reference
+• If alternative approach: Add cross-reference

-GENERALIZE (pattern emerges from multiple episodic memories):
+GENERALIZE (pattern emerges from 2+ episodic):

-• Create/update semantic memory with the generalized pattern
+2. Create semantic memory with generalized pattern

-• Reference episodic examples in semantic entry
+4. Reference episodic examples in semantic memory content

 CREATE (different topic):

-PHASE 4: Store Memory
+PHASE 4: Store Memory to Vector Database

 **Title:** <concise title>